Start here

 Five things to actually do this week

-1. Check the legal picture in your country or state.
-Five minutes on a reputable site is enough for now — see our regional guides.
+- Check the legal picture in your country or state.
+Five minutes on a reputable site is enough for now — see our regional guides, starting with the UK legal guide for 2026.

-3. Don’t buy curriculum yet.
+- Don’t buy curriculum yet.
 You’ll buy the wrong thing.
-Wait two weeks.
+Wait two weeks — the curriculum shortlist will still be there.

 Four things you can safely ignore